Prefer video? Watch the video How does health insurance in Germany work on YouTube.

 While you can often walk into general practitioner's offices (Allgemeinmediziner) and wait for anything between 10 minutes and a couple of hours before it is your turn, appointments at specialists will sometimes not be available immediately and you might have to wait a few weeks unless you are privately insured.

 You can make appointments with dentists, eye doctors, gynecologists, orthopedists or any other doctor yourself except for laboratory examinations and x-ray screenings which have to be approved by your family doctor (Hausarzt or Hausärztin) or any other general practitioner.
 Specialists might ask for a transfer form or Überweisungsschein from a general doctor before making an appointment.
+You need a transfer for all MRT scans.

 Any doctor can hand out sick notes (Krankschreibung) but doctors in emergency rooms never hand out sick notes.
 You need to present a Krankschreibung to your employer to take sick leave.
 Often you only need to hand in a sick note in case you are sick for several days.
 Please check your employers' regulations for this.